 Reasonable Authority Figure: Heck, even in "Knockdown" after (rightfully) pulling Beckett off the case, he's willing to listen to her and is more concerned with her safety when it's apparent she's in danger and not going to quit.

-Retirony: Played straight & played with - spectacularly - in a throwaway gag.
+Retirony: Played with - spectacularly - in a throwaway gag.
 The Captain promises his wife that he'll retire the following year.
 When Castle shows concern, Beckett explains that Montgomery retires "all the time.
 Just give it a week or two.
 He's like the Brett Favre of the NYPD.
 Trust me - he's not going anywhere."
-The next week, he dies.
+He dies the next week.

 Walking Spoiler: Look at all those blanked out lines.
 Don't uncover them if you haven't watched through the third season.